Better Bluetooth: 2 apps for using AirPods with a Mac

-Using your AirPods with a Mac isn't too great a chore, but it's not as seamless as having them automatically connect to your iPhone.
+Using your AirPods ($145 at Walmart) with a Mac isn't too great a chore, but it's not as seamless as having them automatically connect to your iPhone ($1,000 at Amazon).
 If you use your AirPods frequently while working or watching videos on your Mac, then you need to know about two apps that make it simple and guarantee you won't need to wade into Bluetooth settings.

 ToothFairy